lbo462/course-notes/tcp/tcp.md

 Your reaction -> 😲 !

 TCP does not implement any security at all.
-Every messages we're discussing, it's all in clear.
+Every messages we're discussing ... it's all in clear.

 When TCP was created, the bearded males rejected the problem on the above layer : the application layer.
 This is not cool since it's against the scalability of applications development.
 More and more people are developing applications.
-Security should be there by default, for the sake of simplicity and security !
+Security should be there by default, for the sake of simplicity __and security__ !

 That's why other bearded male created __TLS__ (_Transport Layer Security_), which is an evolution of SSL (_Secure Socket Layer_).
-TLS encrypt and decrypt the data exchanged through TCP.
+TLS encrypts and decrypts the data exchanged through TCP.

-> TLS and classic TCP coexist in the real world.
+> TLS and classic TCP coexists in the real world.
 > They're usually on different ports : 80 for classic HTTP and 443 for HTTPS (with TLS).
 > That's the little green lock you have on your browser when surfing the web.
 >